ngshaohui/webdev/week07 - react and nextjs/react.md

 In this course, we will want our JSX markup to have the `.jsx` extension for clarity in the file's purpose.

-## Hypothetical breakdown of NP ICT homepage into components
+## Hypothetical breakdown of NP homepage into components

 ```jsx
 function SchoolHomePage() {